A PAID OPPORTUNITY FOR RETURNING CITIZENS invested

 in their professional development in the fooD industry AND BEYOND.

 Our program is about preparing for the future, and our Fellows are dedicated to the pursuit of professional development in the culinary world.
-Through our Hospitality as Social Justice Training (HSJ) program, Fellows receive expert experience in the food service industry, from planning to plating.
+Through our Hospitality for Social Justice (HSJ) training program, Fellows receive expert experience in the food service industry, from planning to plating.

-The Hospitality as Social Justice Training is a program that addresses the societal norms facing marginalized youths in NYC.
+The Hospitality for Social Justice training addresses the societal norms facing marginalized youths in NYC.
 It teaches youth without the access to opportunity the essential skills already possessed by their counterparts.
 HSJ Training gives our fellows the awareness necessary to navigate hospitality and empowers them with the agency to make decisions that affect their stability.

 We believe environmental factors directly affect a person’s access and ability or lack thereof.
 It is impossible for us to reverse the effects of a lifetime of adversity and trauma our fellows have previously experienced with only a 2-month intensive.
 However with a concerted effort from business partners, mentors, and coaches, coupled with a genuinely caring workplace environment, we can instill and teach the values necessary for an integral piece of reentry: preferential employment.